sghnsk/qmk_firmware/tmk_core/protocol/usb_hid/USB_Host_Shield_2.0/README.md

 Before you can use the PS4 controller via Bluetooth you will need to pair with it.

 Simply create the PS4BT instance like so: ```PS4BT PS4(&Btd, PAIR);``` and then hold down the Share button and then hold down the PS without releasing the Share button.
-The PS4 controller will then start to blink rapidly indicating that it is in paring mode.
+The PS4 controller will then start to blink rapidly indicating that it is in pairing mode.

 It should then automatically pair the dongle with your controller.
 This only have to be done once.

 For information see the following blog post: <http://blog.tkjelectronics.dk/2014/01/ps4-controller-now-supported-by-the-usb-host-library/>.

 Also check out this excellent Wiki by Frank Zhao about the PS4 controller: <http://eleccelerator.com/wiki/index.php?title=DualShock_4> and this Linux driver: <https://github.com/chrippa/ds4drv>.

+Several guides on how to use the PS4 library has been written by Dr. James E. Barger and are available at the following link: <https://sites.google.com/view/vbatc-engineeringtechnology2/control-system-tutorials/ps4-tutorials>.

 ### PS3 Library